 - Before mapping the drive, you must add the Hosted SharePoint site to Trusted Sites.

 - Please note that SharePoint 2013 uses SAML tokens for user authentication.
-This SAML token expires every 2 hours (default value), however OneNet has set this to expire every 12 hours.
-Upon expiry, user must sign into SharePoint via Internet Explorer, or else the mapped drive for Sharepoint will stop working.
+This SAML token expires every 2 hours (default value), however, OneNet has set this to expire every 12 hours.
+Upon expiry, the user must sign into SharePoint via Internet Explorer, or else the mapped drive for Sharepoint will stop working.
 This behaviour is normal and by design.
 This process is similar to banking websites signing out user sessions for better security.
 Please refer to the "Update 1" section in https://blogs.technet.microsoft.com/lystavlen/2011/10/06/how-to-map-an-office-365-document-library-in-windows-explorer/

 Instructions for mapping a network drive to a Sharepoint resource

 To map a local drive to the Hosted SharePoint site:

 - Open Internet Explorer (NOT Google Chrome, NOT Firefox).

 - Add the Hosted SharePoint site to Trusted Sites.

 - Still using Internet Explorer, browse to your Hosted Sharepoint site (e.g. https://example.hostedsharepoint.co.nz).